hashicorp/boundary-ui/ui/admin/tests/e2e/README.md

 This test suite tests the Boundary Admin UI in an end-to-end setting.
 It was designed to be run in a variety of environments as long as the appropriate environment variables are set.
 You can choose to spin up your own infrastructure or use [Enos](https://github.com/hashicorp/boundary/tree/main/enos) to generate it for you.
-There is an enos scenario in the `boundary` repository that runs these tests.

 The test suite uses the [Playwright](https://playwright.dev/) framework.